-The application is now closed.
-Please contact California Access to Justice Commission staff email@example.com or call 510-629-1264.
+Contact California Access to Justice Commission staff firstname.lastname@example.org or call 510-629-1264 with any questions.

 To address the impending housing crisis, the California Access to Justice Commission is excited to announce that The California Endowment has provided funding to strengthen the legal aid community’s capacity to represent and assist low-income BIPOC families and individuals in jeopardy of losing their housing because of back-rent due to COVID-19.
 It is anticipated that these grant funds will be available by October 1 to help legal aid programs jump start their capacity to assist clients in maintaining their housing and preventing homelessness.